astropy/photutils/docs/index.rst

 the ``astropy_helpers`` or ``ah_bootstrap`` modules please send a report to the `astropy-helpers issue tracker
 <https://github.com/astropy/astropy-helpers/issues>`_.
 If you are
-unsure, then it's fine to report to the main photutils issue tracker.
+unsure, then it's fine to report to the main Photutils issue tracker.

 Contributing
 ============

-Like the `Astropy`_ project, photutils is made both by and for its users.
+Like the `Astropy`_ project, Photutils is made both by and for its users.
 We accept contributions at all levels, spanning the gamut from fixing a typo in the documentation to developing a major new feature.
 We welcome contributors who will abide by the `Python Software